Couchers-org/couchers/app/backend/templates/email_changed_confirmation.md

 subject: "Confirm your new email for Couchers.org"
 ---

-{% from "macros.html" import button %}
+{% from "macros.html" import button, link, support_email %}
 Hi {{ user.name|couchers_escape }}!

 You asked for your email to be changed on Couchers.org.
 To complete this change, please confirm your email by clicking the following link: